sthenusan/Machine-Learning-Project/Preprocess and Model Building.md

   - *(waterpoint_type, waterpoint_type_group)*
   - *(scheme_name, scheme_management)*

 * they provide very similar information, which indicates that there is a high correlation between them.
-By leaving them, we would risk an overfitting.
+By leaving them, would risk an overfitting.

 * What's more:

-   - *num_private* consists of 99% zeros and does not have a clear description, so we cannot interpret it
+   - num_private consists of 99% zeros and does not have a clear description, so we cannot interpret it
-   - *wpt_name* is not very informative as it has fewer values than the number of observations
+   - wpt_name is not very informative as it has fewer values than the number of observations

-Because there is a strong association between the district_code and region_code, I will eliminate a variable between them.
+* Because there is a strong association between the district_code and region_code, I will eliminate a variable between them.
 The one having the highest correlation with the target variable will be chosen.
 The region_code has a stronger negative connection with the goal than district_code.